On SkyrimPosted by Jack on 2011-11-30 at 12:19

 Bethesda went the minimalist route with Skyrim's interface and aesthetically they hit the mark.
 Functionally... not so much.
 There are already mods to correct the PC interface, particularly the inventory interface, but like Oblivion Skyrim seems to suffer from consolitis.

 Nowhere is this more evident than in the character creation screen.
-The row of options at the top of the very first interface screen
+The row of options at the top of the very first interface screen should function like tabs, but instead function like a slider.
+I theorize that this is due to the fact that it was designed with using shoulder buttons on a controller to navigate, instead of a mouse.

 Similarly, there are a number of places, particularly in dialogue and crafting screens, where the interface appears to lose track of the mouse.
-Clicking seems to activate whatever is selected, but moving the mouse doesn’t
+Clicking seems to activate whatever is selected, but moving the mouse doesn't necessarily change selections.
+The result is that you don't really know what you're clicking on which is doubly frustrating because the mouse makes it extremely clear what you want.
+I'm hoping this is what they're fixing in 1.2 with "Mouse sensitivity issues", although that could also be the atrociously low mouse sensitivity by default.

 There are other oddities, like clicking outside of the black left sidebar inexplicably closes the interface, so you have to be very careful when selecting things there.